fabiokerstens/FDIR_PQ9/README.md

 ## Recommendations

-Make the system compatible with Python 3.0
+* Currently, the testing software is only compatible with Python 2.7.
+This version is already qutie old and noweadays Python 3.0 is used for most programming applications.
+Therefore, to keep the testing software future-proof, it is recommended to make the code compatible for both Python 2.7 and Python 3.